Home / Career Advice / Compensation / How to Negotiate Your Salary

 Research, research, research.
 You want to come to the table armed with solid evidence that the number you’re asking for is reasonable.

-3. Build a case
+3. Build your case

 Some examples might include the following: